 All entry times will be converted to yards and/or meters depending on the host pool specifications whereby visiting team or teams are required to convert to host pool specifications for the purpose of seeding swimmers at all meets.
 Times will be converted by all teams by the Meet Manager or equivalent software.

 Coaches employed by or volunteering for teams in the League must maintain current CPR certification.
 At least one person holding current CPR, first aid, and lifeguard certifications must be present during all practices and meets.
 For pools without designated lifeguards on duty, at least one coach must be lifeguard certified, and a coach who is certified as a lifeguard must be on deck at all times during all practices and meets.
 Before the start of practice, each team shall provide the League Treasurer with copies (front and back) of each coach’s certification cards.
-Starting in 2019, all renewals and new coach safety certifications must be conducted by vendors on the USA Swimming approved list of coach safety certifications in effect as of January 1 of the current season.
+Starting in 2019, all renewals and new coach safety certifications must be conducted by vendors on the USA Swimming approved list of coach safety certifications in effect as of January 1 of the current season, plus the YMCA V6 Lifeguard certification and the Star Guard Elite lifeguard certification.
 Teams must conduct background checks on paid coaches ages 18 and older prior to the beginning of the season.

 All teams must have an abuse policy in place to specify the team’s procedures for recognizing and reporting child abuse.